 In June 1991 the SIPI Board of Regents developed an expanded 20-Year mission and direction for the Institute.
 The result of this planning was Omnibus Resolution No.149 - SIPI Transition Plan 2000.
 This plan required the school to achieve community college accreditation, and to develop the training infrastructure needed for advanced technical instruction and university transfer degrees.
 Two years later, SIPI achieved community college status on August 6, 1993.

 During the 1999-2000 academic year, SIPI completed a comprehensive evaluation from the North Central Association of Colleges and Schools Commission on Institutions of Higher Education.
 As a result of this comprehensive evaluation, SIPI was recommended for ten-year accreditation, with the next comprehensive evaluation scheduled for 2009-10.

 The College is continuing to develop additional post-secondary training programs that are specific to the needs of industry and the National Indian Community.
-The College looks forward to celebrating its 30th anniversary September 2001.
+The College looks forward to celebrating its 50th Anniversary September 2021.

 The Southwestern Indian Polytechnic Institute prepares our culturally diverse Native American students as life-long learners through partnerships with tribes, employers and other organizations.
 We establish a strong educational foundation for student success.

 The Southwestern Indian Polytechnic Institute aspires to be an intellectual asset to Indian country that is highly effective and puts students’ success first.

 - The Southwestern Indian Polytechnic Institute will improve student success, guided by an institutional culture of evidence.